 4. Anchor Your Faith in God’s Character

-When logic fails, anchor your faith in who God is—not in what you see.
+When logic feels unreliable, anchor yourself in who God is.

 God is:

-If He led you here, He will sustain you there.
+If God led you into a season, He will also sustain you through it.

 When fear says: